 #5 Don’t Ignore The Importance Of Company Culture

 Corporate culture is extremely important when it comes to employee retention.
 No employee wants to work for a company that has the wrong corporate culture.
 Your company’s culture contributes to the values and identity of your company.
-Employees are more likely to be attracted to and want to stay at your company if they feel that they belong.
+Quality employees are more likely to be attracted to and want to stay at your company if they feel that they belong.
 Make sure that the employees that you select are a good match for your company culture.

 Are your employees happy?
 Following the above employee retention strategies consistently will help you keep top talent in your organization.